ibehnoosh/NFT/README.md

  - use symfony/console to have better command message
- - manage exceptions
+ - manage exceptions -- Done!
  - check with phpstan
- - Validate input
+ - Validate input -- Done!
  - Testing
  - ...